sean-langley/ocparser/README.md

 It has a few useful features

+ - Checks for the running operating system and maps the required version of OCValidate

  - Checks the config.plist with OCValidate (Includes version 1.0.4, but can be changed as needed)